wellcomecollection/docs/rfcs/055-genres-as-concepts/README.md

 ### Determining Genre-ness with the current data

-With the current data, the only way to determine whether a Concept is a Genre would be to assume that all Concepts may be Genres, and perform a search in the genre and genre.concepts field in order to populate the "works in this genre" list.
+With the current data, the only way to determine whether a Concept is a Genre would be to assume that all Concepts may be Genres, and perform a text search in the genre.label and genre.concepts.label field in order to populate the "works in this genre" list.

 This is problematic.
 Because Genres may be compound, searching on genre.concepts will pick up things that are not genres.
 Searching on genre alone would not